lyubogankov/adventofcode2022/day11/README.md

 I read about various facets of the package:
 - I was drawn to the purported speed ([What is Numpy - Why is NumPy Fast? (numpy.org)](https://numpy.org/doc/stable/user/whatisnumpy.html#why-is-numpy-fast))
-- Its core data structure, `ndarrays`, support [*broadcasting*](https://numpy.org/doc/stable/user/basics.broadcasting.html), which allows operations to be performed on `ndarrays`, even when the two arguments do not have the same shape.
+- Its core data structure, `ndarrays`, support [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html), which allows operations to be performed on `ndarrays`, even when the two arguments do not have the same shape.
     - For my use-case, I used it to implement the per-monkey operations (+ constant, * constant, ^2)
-- I was also drawn to [*structured arrays*](https://numpy.org/doc/stable/user/basics.rec.html)
+- I was also drawn to [structured arrays](https://numpy.org/doc/stable/user/basics.rec.html)
     - Instead of having a separate `Item` class, I represented each item with three integers:
         - owner Monkey number
         - item's index within the owner Monkey's queue
         - item's current worry level

+However -- one thing that stood out to me after reading the docs is that the computational complexity of my problem would remain the same.
+I still needed to simulate N rounds, iterating over each monkey per round (M monkeys), and operating on all items per monkey.
+However, the combination of in-place operations and numpy's fast pre-compiled C loops vs Python's slow `for` loops is what decreases the test time (this ended up being my solution!).

 Partway through my experimentation with structured arrays, I got stuck on how to broadcast each Monkey's operation onto the item worry levels.
 If the items were represented using a 1D array of worry levels, I could directly operate on the array (`array *= c, += c, **=2`).
 However, this notation does not work with structured arrays!